i7N3/StratChess/README.md

 ![Application architecture](/architecture.png)
 _The architecture diagram above illustrates the modular design of StartChess._

+## Prerequisites 🛠️

+Before diving into StartChess, ensure you have:

+-   Java (preferably JDK 11 or newer) installed.
+-   Maven for managing project dependencies and builds.
+-   An IDE of your choice (optional) for editing and running the application.

 ## Testing and Validation 🧪

 Tehre are a series of unit tests to ensure the reliability and accuracy of the game mechanics: